 Keep on Truckin’.
 This might be the most common type of retired person.
 They retire and continue to live in the same home, doing the same kind of activities they always did.
 They might continue to work on a less rigorous schedule.
 They have more time now, but their days fill up quickly with projects, TV, etc.

-November 18, 2020 — Although there are many good reasons to choose a state for retirement, for many well-heeled retirees, finding one without an income tax is right up there.
-Up until 2021, only 7 states could claim that particular attraction.
+November 18, 2020 — Finding a state with no income tax can be a good reasons to choose it for retirement for many well-heeled retirees.
+Up until 2021, only 7 states could claim they have no state income tax.
 But coming in 2021 an 8th will join the list, Tennessee (the State previously taxed dividends and interest, but not other income).
 Other states have made moves to make their tax situation more favorable in 2021 as well, mainly by increasing standard deductions and personal exemptions.

-Starting in 2021 the eight states that charge no income tax will be: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+Starting in 2021 the eight states with no income tax will be: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 New Hampshire almost makes the list because it only taxes interest and dividends (up until 2021 Tennessee was in the same category).

 November 14, 2020 — Not surprisingly, occupancy rates at assisted living and independent living facilities are off 2.5% since March, according to data from the National Investment Center for Seniors Housing & Care.
 Rates in skilled nursing facilities are declining even sharper, they have declined by 12%.
 One big reason for the soft markets is fear of the coronavirus.
 After tens of thousands of nursing home residents died in the early phases of the pandemic, nervous relatives have been considering safer alternatives for their loved ones.
 It is estimated that 40% of Covid-related deaths occurred in long term care facilities (WSJ).
 Adding to the anxiety are rules where residents are usually not permitted to have visitors, or if they do, only for very short times and under restrictive conditions.

-November 11, 2020 – We are not talking cool as in the temperature, we mean retirement towns that are fun to live in.
-Places where there is plenty to do, congenial neighbors, and attractions and charm that will make your children and grandchildren want to visit when this pandemic finally ends!
-Turns out there are a lot of fun towns for retirement; here are our picks for 10 cool towns to consider for your retirement.
+November 11, 2020 – We are not talking cool as in the temperature, when we say 10 very cool towns for retirement we mean retirement towns that are fun to live in.
+Small town and mid-size cities where there is plenty to do, congenial neighbors, and attractions and charm that will make your children and grandchildren want to visit when this pandemic finally ends!
+Turns out there are a lot of cool towns that are great for retirement; here are our picks for 10 best places to consider for your retirement.
 If you know others, we hope you will talk about them in the Comments section at the end.